calvinlchen/sustainable-recipe-chatbot/README.md

 - Integration with `pdf-parse` and OpenAI API.

 ---
-## 🚀 How to Run the Project
+## 🚀 Project Guide

 ### Setup

+This guide assumes you have basic familiarity with React and Javascript.
+If you need a refresher, check out the [React Quick Start](https://react.dev/learn).
 Before we get started with coding, we need to install a few dependencies.

 Node.js is a JavaScript runtime environment that allows developers to run JavaScript code on the server side or outside a web browser.
 It comes pre-packaged with npm, a package manager that allows developers to install open-source libraries and modules.
 You can install Node.js from [this website](https://nodejs.org/).